 Kayak’s Explore feature is a similar tool.
-You can enter exact travel dates, a certain month, or a holiday period such as Labor Day Weekend, then see which fares are available from your home gateway.
+You can enter exact travel dates or a certain month, then see which fares are available from your home gateway.

 A perennial favorite app among SmarterTravel editors, HotelTonight has been finding travelers deep hotel discounts since 2010.
-The app allows travelers to book same-day accommodations across the globe at discounts of up to 70 percent.
+The app allows travelers to book same-day accommodations across the globe at discounts of up to 50 percent.
 If you don’t want to leave things until the literal last minute, though, the app also lets you book dates a little further out.
 The well-designed booking engine serves up clever recommendations and insider info—plus those remarkable markdowns.
 Keep an eye out for the Daily Drop, the biggest discount of the day (which you only have 15 minutes to book).

-The site known for discounted restaurant meals, fitness classes, and beauty services also has a last-minute deals section that typically includes discounted hotel and resort stays.
-Listings might include options like a four-star Cabo San Lucas Resort from $107 a night or a hotel in downtown Phoenix from $69 a night.
+The site is known for discounted restaurant meals, fitness classes, and beauty services also has a last-minute deals section that typically includes discounted hotel and resort stays.
+On the day I checked, options ranged from a $69 hotel near Niagara Falls to a four-star Times Square hotel for $77 a night.

 Last-Minute Vacation Packages

 If you have a specific destination in mind, your best bet is often to focus on a website that deals with one region specifically.
 CheapCaribbean.com has last-minute deals, many of them short-lived flash sales.
 Though you can’t hem and haw about whether or not to go, you’ll often have plenty of time to plan.
-For example, a four-night air/hotel package to Punta Cana might start at $499 per person for travel anywhere between two and four months from now—but it must be booked in the next four days.
+For example, a four-night air/hotel package to the Dominican Republic might start at $509 per person for travel four to six months from now—but it must be booked in the next four days.

 Intrepid Travel leads small-group trips across the globe, and if you’re willing to be flexible, you can get sweet deals on tours that haven’t sold out up to two months before departure.
-Discounted tours can include everything from a Cambodia food tour to a circuit of Utah’s national parks.
+Discounted tours might include everything from a cycling trip through Acadia National Park to an adventure in northern Morocco.

-The last-minute section on this tour aggregator site serves up discounts of up to 30 percent on trips to China, East Africa, the Galapagos, Croatia, and more.
+The last-minute section on this tour aggregator site serves up discounts of up to 50 percent on trips to Cambodia, Egypt, Peru, and more.
 You can find these deals up to 60 days in advance.

-SmarterTravel’s sister site Cruise Critic has last-minute cruise deals to regions like Alaska, Bermuda, Europe, and the Eastern Caribbean.
+Cruise Critic has last-minute cruise deals to regions like Alaska, Bermuda, Europe, and the Caribbean.
 Trips depart in the next month or so, and fares can be up to 70 percent less than the full brochure price.

-Another good source of cruise deals is the last-minute section of Cruise.com, where you can find sailings from Carnival, Royal Caribbean, Norwegian, and more.
-Current fares start as low as $174 per person for a three-night Bahamas voyage.
+Another good source of cruise deals is the last-minute section of Cruises.com, where you can find sailings from Carnival, Royal Caribbean, Norwegian, and more.

 Follow Sarah Schlichter on Twitter @TravelEditor for more travel tips and inspiration.